jaime-garvey/dsml-study-guide/Interview Questions.md

 ### Deep Learning

 ### SQL
 1. Let's say you have a table (cars) which several rows (id - int, make - string, model - string, cylinders - int, horsepower - int).
-Write a query that gives the 3 vechcles that have the highest horsepower with at least cylinders.
+Write a query that gives the 3 vehicles that have the highest horsepower with at least cylinders.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDU2ODg1MzcsLTE4NTE2MzgwNjYsLT
+eyJoaXN0b3J5IjpbLTI4NzI2ODkyNSwtMTg1MTYzODA2NiwtMT
-ExMTY1MTU0MjZdfQ==
+ExNjUxNTQyNl19
 -->